 You must be aware of web services where you provide a url and when some hit those url they get some data.
 Now say there is a change in that data and you want to be aware of that change then what will you do.
-We can use pooling that is keep calling the url and see if the data is changed.
-Lets learn about web sockets and how they solve the problem caused by pooling.
+We can use polling that is keep calling the url and see if the data is changed.
+Lets learn about web sockets and how they solve the problem caused by polling.

 Lets understand with an example.

 Say we have an url